 The Parks and Recreation Management program provides an interdisciplinary education in the management of parks, protected areas and community based recreation services.
 You will learn to integrate the managerial, natural and social sciences to make informed decisions for recreation service delivery.
 The curriculum combines classroom instruction with field experiences and covers parks and recreation policy, programming, planning, management, communication, inclusive services, and history.
 The PRM program prepares you for professional positions in variety of public, private, and nonprofit organizations.
 This degree program is accredited by the National Recreation and Park Association (NRPA).

 In the Tourism Development & Management program, you will acquire the planning and management skills related to the growth and development of tourism throughout the world in historical, spatial and economic terms; the economic, ecological, and socio-cultural impacts of tourism in both the developing and developed world; and the system of tourism production, product development, service delivery, and consumption by diverse domestic and international market segments.
 You will also learn professional skills such as information technology, management, and marketing proficiency.
 Through the required internship component of the degree program, you will gain practical experiences for professional positions in various travel, tourism, and related fields.
 Exposure to the businesses of heritage tourism, nature-based tourism, resort management, and meeting and convention planning will prepare you for a successful career in the fast-growing travel and tourism industry.

 You may also choose to pursue one of the two concentrations offered through the Tourism Development and Management degree:

-- Resort and Accommodation Leadership Concentration - Apply today!
+- Resort and Hotel Leadership Concentration - Apply today!

 - Sustainable Tourism Concentration - Apply today!